dcsil/CSC491/README.md

 - If we are in person, we will meet in the [DCSIL Lab in Gerstein Library](./other_pages/map.md)
 - If we are online, we will meet on Zoom

-We use primarily an inverted classroom.
-This means that lectures are pre-recorded and asynchronous online.
+While some lecture material will be pre-recorded and available asynchronously online, the majority of the discussion-oriented lecture material will be presented during the weekly 6-9pm lecture slot.
+Any remaining time will be reserved for working periods, guest lectures, demos, further discussion, etc.

-The 6-9pm lecture slot is reserved for working periods, guest lectures, discussion, etc. Students are expected to attend class times in order to work with their team, attend valuable tutorials, demo their work, and work with the instructor.
+Students are expected to attend class times in order to work with their team, attend valuable tutorials, demo their work, and work with the instructor.

 ## I don't like something about this course